zyphixor/simple-discord-ai/README.md

 ## TODO
 - Clean code up
 - Squash some bugs
-- provide ability to save history to file for persistance
+- add history "cleaning" (cleans past lines to save on storage, ram, and vram)